RetroDECK/ES-DE/INSTALL-DEV.md

 </ruleList>
 ```

-It's pretty straightforward, there are currently two rules supported for finding emulators, `systempath` and `staticpath` and there is one rule supported for finding the emulator cores, `corepath`.
-More advanced find rules may be added in future ES-DE versions.
+It's pretty straightforward, there are currently three rules supported for finding emulators, `winregistrypath`, `systempath` and `staticpath` and there is one rule supported for finding the emulator cores, `corepath`.

+Of these, `winregistrypath` is only available on Windows, and attempting to use the rule on any other operating system will generate a warning in the log file when processing the es_find_fules.xml file.

 The `name` attribute must correspond to the command tags in es_systems.xml, take for example this line: